wavefrontHQ/docs/pages/doc/tracing_oveview.md

 summary: Collect and visualize trace data from your applications.
 ---

 Distributed tracing enables you to track the flow of work that is performed by an application as it processes a request.
 This visibility can help you find errors and performance problems in your code.
+Wavefront supports OpenTracing and OpenTelemetry for tracing.

 In an application that consists of multiple services, an incoming request typically starts a chain of requests that are propagated from one service to the next.
 Distributed tracing gives you end-to-end visibility into that chain across services, even when those services are running in different environments.